jerrylambden/jerrylambden/README.md

 ## About Me

 Hi, I’m Jerry — a career-changer with a passion for IT and cybersecurity.
 After working in Education for nearly a decade, my curiosity about technology grew into a hands-on learning journey.
-To turn my interest into real-world skills, I’ve built this home lab to:
+To turn my interest into real-world skills, I’ve built a home lab to:

 - Explore network security fundamentals.
 - Practice threat detection and incident response.